Are You to Blame for Your Ill Health?

 It’s not the stress itself that causes harm—it’s our response to it.

-And once we start to explore how our emotional habits were formed—where they came from and how we’re wired to respond—we realize that we have choice.
-That awareness is powerful.
+And once we start to explore how our emotional habits were formed—where they came from and how we’re wired to respond—we realize that we do have a choice.

-I often use the work of Dr. Masaru Emoto to illustrate how our intentions affect us..
-Dr. Emoto’s experiments with water crystals showed that words, thoughts, and emotions could dramatically change the structure of the crystals.
+I often use the work of Dr. Masaru Emoto to illustrate how our intentions —both conscious and subconscious—affect us..
+Dr. Emoto’s experiments with frozen water crystals showed that words, thoughts, and emotions could dramatically change the structure of the crystals.
 This mirrors how our bodies respond to positive and negative energy.
 And why not?
 Up to seventy percent of our bodies contain water!

 So, are we to blame for our health?
 The short answer is: No. It’s not about blaming ourselves.